giaabaoo/SpineXR-detection/README.md

 # SpineXR Detection

-_Abnormalities classification and detection for spinal lesions in radiographs by [vindr-spinexr](https://github.com/vinbigdata-medical/vindr-spinexr)._
+_Abnormalities classification and detection for spinal lesions in radiographs collected by [vindr-spinexr](https://github.com/vinbigdata-medical/vindr-spinexr)._

 </div>